ipfs/devgrants/open-grants/open-proposal-defluencer.md

 # Project Description

-Social medias are centralized data silos right now.
+Social medias apps are centralized data silos right now.
 I will build social.defluencer.eth, a web3 social media website.
 It will help me improve my decentralized social media protocol and give a taste of what web3 can do.
-Help me get there faster.

 I've been working on this project since HackFS 2020.
 Here's what is fonctional as of now.
  - First we have, adaptative bit-rate live streaming using PubSub, IPLD & IPFS.
  - Second, non-live streaming with adaptative bit-rate is done in a similar way.
  - Third, live chat using PubSub and Metamask (for signatures).
- - Forth, the social web is built with IPNS addresses (ION or ENS could also be used) pointing to a user content and friend list wrapped in an object giving us a CID for every users (ENS domain names can resolve to this CID).
+ - Forth, the social web is built with IPNS addresses (ION or ENS could also be used) pointing to a user content and friend list wrapped in an object giving us a CID for every users.
+(ENS domain names can resolve to this CID)
  - Fifth, IPLD schemas for common social media content.

 defluencer.eth the project website WIP -> https://bafybeifuu2njrul54bimwmxhvp6ozz3rwviubwpjutpyixu62allne3nwm.ipfs.dweb.link

+I plan to make some part of the protocol more modular.
+For example, I want to use DIDs and different kind of indexing methods.
+I also want to clarify ownership of content when sharing.

 ## Value